JoshuaOD/Projects/README.md

 ## 🚀 About Me
-I'm currently a final year BSc Economics and Finance student who is aiming to break into the Data Science space.
+I'm currently a final year BSc Economics and Finance student who is aiming to break into the Data Science space as a self taught data scientist

 My interests include:
 - Sports
 - Financial Stock Trading
 - Powerlifting/ Weightlifting
 - Anime

+## Recent Projects